 Everyone thinks they know the story of the Pinto, but what is the truth behind the myth?

 The story began in 1976 when Mother Jones (popular Magazine in the 70's) reported 800-900 people died in Pinto fires every year.
 (Pulitzer Prize winning fake news story "Pinto Madness" all made up, no factual basis whatsoever) It was soon followed up by a 60 Minutes television report where they increased the number to thousands per year.
 And a fire storm spread across the country.

-Also in 1976, The National Highway Traffic and Safety Administration (the agency that actually keeps the records on these things), listed total number of deaths to that point regardless of accident at 27 total over the 5 years Pinto's were manufactured.
+Also in 1976, The National Highway Traffic and Safety Administration (the agency that actually keeps the records on these things), listed total number of deaths to that point contributed to fire at 27 total over the 5 years Pinto's were manufactured.
 So with over 2.4 million Pinto's on the road at the time, the actual numbers are comparable to other compact cars of its day like the Chevy Vega, in fact, it's rating was safer than that of the Gremlin, the Pacer and all the Japanese imports of its day like the Datsun B210.
 All of which had greater deaths related to fiery crashes as well as deaths per million sold.

 They still have not proven the numbers with any backing statistics, the exaggeration is beyond made up from 27 deaths to around 5,000 over a 6 year period.
 Really Pulitzer prize winning material there folks!